 Annual Conference and Summer Institutes

-There will be an annual two-day conference to bring together trainees, mentors, and partners.
-This conference will feature presentations from international experts in stroke clinical trials and will highlight trainee research and offer multiple networking events both with peers and StrokeCog mentors.
+An annual two-day conference bringing together trainees, mentors, and partners.
+This conference features presentations from international experts in stroke clinical trials and will highlight trainee research and offer multiple networking events both with peers and StrokeCog mentors.

 Experiential Translational Workshops